James Baker (musician): Hoodoo Gurus

 Rendall left in 1982 just prior to the release of their debut single, "Leilani" (October), and was replaced by Clyde Bramley on bass guitar and backing vocals from Sydney bands, The Hitmen and Super K. Radalj was next to leave the band as he was unhappy with Rendall's leaving and Faulkner's greater influence on the band's direction.
 He was replaced by ex-Fun Things guitarist, Brad Shepherd, who had been Bramley's flatmate and in The Hitmen and Super K.

 Gurus new line-up of Baker, Bramley, Faulkner and Shepherd recorded the band's first album, Stoneage Romeos (March 1984), Baker co-wrote two tracks.
-Baker and Shepherd was also in a side project, Beasts of Bourbon.
+Baker and Shepherd were also in a side project, Beasts of Bourbon.
 In August as Hoodoo Gurus were "riding its first wave of success, Baker was sacked amid a blaze of ill-feeling."
-Shepherd, in turn, was sacked from Beast of Bourbon.
+Shepherd, in turn, was sacked from Beasts of Bourbon.
 Hoodoo Gurus iconic status on the Australian rock scene was acknowledged when they were inducted into the 2007 ARIA Hall of Fame.